DataDog/kics/documentation/rules/terraform/aws/autoscaling_groups_supply_tags.md

 ### Description

  Autoscaling groups in AWS should be configured with appropriate tags to ensure proper resource management, cost allocation, and identification.
-When the `tags` attribute is omitted, as in
+When the `tags` attribute is omitted, as in the following example, it becomes difficult to track and manage autoscaling resources, increasing the risk of orphaned or mismanaged infrastructure.

 ```
 resource "aws_autoscaling_group" "example" {